-In this work, we will introduce the ASYM method and report recent application to an chemical plant.
+In this work, we will introduce the ASYM method and report recent progress in multivariable closed-loop identification.
 In Section 2 we address the key issues of MPC identification.
-In Section 3 Tai-Ji ID is introduced.
-In Section 4, the identification of a chemical unit is described.
+In Section 3 the ASYM method is introduced.
+In Section 4, the closed-loop identification of a vacuum unit is described.
 Section 5 contains the conclusions and perspectives.